Born 1935, Athens, Greece. Graduated from Athens College, (a Greek-American school) 1954.

 He published his first book (poetry) in 1953.
 There are now sixty three titles of his, most still in print.
 Essays, short prose, satire, philosophy, poetry, and political theory.
 Although he never wrote a novel, his books have sold well - they have been reprinted many times.
 Some have become best sellers.
 Especially his collection of aphorisms: «On the Unhappiness of being Greek» (38 printings).
 His latest books include an anthology from his work "50 years Nikos Dimou", his full autobiography "My Ways" ("Oi Dromoi mou") and a selection from his essays and political writings "Exercises in Freedom" ("Askiseis Eleftherias").

 Although he thinks his most important task is writing books, he has also worked in the media for over thirty years.
 He was a columnist for the Sunday editions of leading Greek dailies («To Vima», «Kathimerini», «Eleutherotypia», «Ethnos») and magazines.
 He was also the first Greek writer to host television talk-shows on literary and ideological issues ("Dialogues" 1987, "Adventures in Ideas" 1992).
 He also created radio programmes.
 He has received two journalism awards: the Ipectsi (for Greek-Turkish friendship) and the Botsis.
 In 2008 he was elected “Journalist of the Year”.
 For his overall literary and philosophical work he has also received the "Mitropoulos" medal.
 Because of his non conformist attitude, he has had to resign 11 times from main media.

 He is quadrilingual (Greek, English, French, German) and has published translations of poetry and prose from all these languages - plus Latin and Ancient Greek.
-He never recognises his thoughts in another tongue - so his work has been mainly translated into languages he does not speak (Italian, Spanish, Bulgarian and Turkish).
-But his evergreen best-seller "On the Unhappiness of being Greek" (1975 to 2012, 32 printings in Greece) has been translated into many languages (German, English, French, Spanish, Italian, Bulgarian, Turkish and Chinese) and is selling very well all over the world.
+He never recognises his thoughts in another tongue - so his poetry has been mainly translated into languages he does not speak (Italian, Spanish, Bulgarian and Turkish).
+But his evergreen best-seller "On the Unhappiness of being Greek" (1975 to 2012, 38 printings in Greece) has been translated into many languages (German, English, French, Spanish, Italian, Bulgarian, Polish, Turkish and Chinese) and is selling very well all over the world.
 A new book of his ("The Germans are to blame for everything") has been published in Germany in 2014.
 He is a notorious lover of cats and independence.